dimaslesmana/GTAO-Macro/README.md

 ### Config.ini
     [Misc]
     Armor_Type = armor5
-Depends on what armor you want to use, you can change it by looking at the table below
+Depends on what armor you want to use, you can change it by looking on the table below:

 |Name|Armor_Type|
 |--|--|